jax-ml/jax/docs/pallas/design/async_note.md

   return y, z
 ```

-If we unpack the future into its components, we’ll see the the aliasing patterns:
+If we unpack the future into its components, we’ll see the aliasing patterns:

 ```py
 def f(x):